Corporate culture

 Alma Media has several cooperation projects to promote sustainable development in its operating countries.

-Alma Media has several cooperation projects to promote sustainable development in its 12 operating countries.
+Alma Media has several cooperation projects to promote sustainable development in its operating countries.
 In Finland, the most significant cooperation revolves around securing a better future for young people and providing positive working life experiences for them.
-Together with the Finnish Children and Youth Foundation, the Jobly recruitment service and Alma Media have launched an website TET.fi introduction to working life (TET) aimed at providing all young people with equal opportunities for familiarisation with working life regardless of their place of residence or social background.
+Together with the Finnish Children and Youth Foundation, Alma and Jobly have launched a website TET.fi introduction to working life (TET) aimed at providing all young people with equal opportunities for familiarisation with working life regardless of their place of residence or social background.
+In addition Alma participates in the promotion of the Finnish Children and Youth Foundation Kesätyö.fi service where young people can apply for and get summer jobs without prior work experience.

 Alma has an ongoing partnership with Aalto University and Haaga-Helia University of Applied Sciences to provide higher education students with opportunities to get acquainted with practical business problems and participate in research projects to develop the company’s business opportunities and earn academic credits.